 Assuming the loan terms and cost are the same, they can send your loan to Bank B for a higher commission, as it won’t affect what you ultimately receive.

-However, a different broker may decide to set all their compensation levels at 2%, and if you happen to work with them your interest rates may be higher across the board to account for their increased commission.
+However, a different broker may decide to set all their compensation levels at 2%, and if you happen to work with them your interest rates may be higher across the board to account for their higher commission.

 So you kind of have to shop mortgage brokers too in order to find the one offering the lowest rate/costs.

 But you should continue to be vigilant and look over your loan documents to ensure you aren’t being overcharged.